 Every year, during the 4th full weekend in January and June, amateur radio operators get on the airwaves to see how many stations they can work.
 It gets radio operators away from their cozy homes and takes them into mobile communication trailers and tents, relying on batteries or solar to power their radio equipment.
 It is a lot of fun and is very competitive - allowing clubs and individuals to earn coveted awards.

-Two operators are making radio contacts at the January 2019 Winter Field Day event in Greenville, Alabama.
+Demonstrating Amateur Radio to future "Hams" during the 2023 Winter Field Day event in Greenville, Alabama.